Snagga86/ZENIT/Readme.md

 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a detailed description of your changes.

+## System Architecture
+In the following section we describe the main components to give ZENIT custom behavior using the supported input modalities (speech, gestures/postures, emotions, and localization) and output modalities (facial expressions, bodily movements, and speech).
+Behavior is mainly defined in `zenit-brain`, except for RASA based NLU content.
+Adjustments in RASA can be found in the respective files in `chat-system` folder following instructions from https://rasa.com/docs/.
+1. **States**
+   - Basic behavior of ZENIT is provided by a JavaScript based program section using the classic state machine pattern.
+The state machine itself is defined in `brain.js`.
+   '''js
+   const follow = new Follow(this.emotionProcessor, this.gesturePostureProcessor, this.speechProcessor, this.brainEvents).getState();
+   '''
 ## License
 ZENIT is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.